 It is generally advisable that women have completed their families and are not considering future pregnancies before they undergo any mommy makeover procedures.

-When a breast lift operation is considered, the biggest challenge I find is for women to accept having scars on their breasts.
+When a breast lift operation is considered, the skin is tightened through surgical cuts that result in scars.
 Depending on the type of breast lift surgery, different types of scars are to be expected the most common of which is a scar around the areola.
 It is, however, as common to have this scar combined with a vertical one extending from the areola down and a third scar running horizontally along the inframammary fold or the crease underneath the breast.
 This latter incision is usually hidden very well and is inconspicuous; however, the first two can be quite visible.
 Scar visibility depends on how patients generally heal; breast scars are more visible in certain patients than others.
-Although scars are hard to accept, they usually heal very well and the trade off is well worth it.
+Although scars are hard to accept, they usually heal very well and the tradeoff is well worth it.

 Mommy Makeover Surgery Recovery

 Recovery depends on the type of procedures performed.
 Recovery from a full abdominoplasty that sometimes requires muscle tightening can take between 2 and 4 weeks.
 It is advised that patients take two weeks off work to recover.
 There is almost always a sense of tightness in the abdomen and at the incision, and it is not unusual for the patient to walk hunched over for 2 weeks after surgery, depending on the degree of skin tightness.
 Liposuction results in bruising and soreness at the treated areas that will limit activity for the first week.
 Breast surgery whether augmentation, breast lift or a combination of both requires less recovery time and are associated with less pain than abdominoplasty.